Tuwaiq-Data-Science-Bootcamp/Bootcamp-Project-2-Data-Preprocessing-and-Analysis/README.md

 ![alt text](img/orders.png)

+- What are the products that have a high shipping cost?
 - The products that have a high shipping cost

 ![alt text](img/prodcost.png)

+- Define number of product category according to the region
 - Number of product category according to the region

 ![alt text](img/region.png)

+- What is the profit from sales?
 - Total Profit and Sales per Sub-Category

 ![alt text](img/psales.png)